Updated April 2017

 This is a simplified model of an end heavy caravan (of exactly the same weight).
 Hold and turn it as before and you will find it surprisingly hard to start and stop.
 Pic: caravanandmotorhomebooks.com

-You will also find the lighter the person doing the turning, (or the tow vehicle controlling the caravan) the harder it is to stop and start it moving.
+The lighter the person doing the turning, (or the tow vehicle controlling the caravan) the harder it is to stop and start it moving.
 Why this happens is all to do with what engineers call ‘Moments along a Beam’.
 This too is readily demonstrated.

 As shown by a see-saw the ‘effect’ of weight on a pivoted beam (e.g. a caravan chassis) is related to its distance from the pivot (axle).
 Pic: original source unknown.